 There are two very important laws that are in place regarding pay and that is the National Minimum Wage and the National Living Wage.
 Both are legal requirements for all employers to comply with to make sure that they are paying their staff enough money to survive.

-The National Minimum Wage is the minimum pay per hour that most workers and apprentices aged 16 – 24 are entitled to by law.
+The National Minimum Wage is the minimum pay per hour that most workers and apprentices aged 16 and over – 24 are entitled to by law.
 As of April 2023 the National Minimum Wage starts at £5.28 for under 18s and many apprentices, and rises to £10.42 for workers aged 23 and over.

 What is the National Minimum Wage?

 - National Living Wage (23+): From £9.50 to £10.42 an hour

 - National Minimum Wage (21-22): From £9.18 to £10.18 an hour

 - National Minimum Wage (18-20): From £6.83 to £7.49 an hour

 - National Minimum Wage (under 18s): From £4.81 to £5.28 an hour

 - The Apprentice Rate: From £4.81 to £5.28 an hour